 Example 5: Circus Tents & Events just partnered with a wedding planner for the first time.
 Write some CTAs that will make people want to book a package deal.

 Now it’s your turn!
-Give these Wixercises a try and then put them all together to write your own email.
+You know how to write a newsletter, so give these Wixercises a try and then put them all together to write your own email.
 Show us what you came up with by posting your work with the hashtags #Wixercises and #WixContent

 Did you miss last month’s Wixercise?
 Give it a try and flex your social media posting muscles.